 - Upon completion of a search, we provide our assessment as to the patentability of the invention, and advice on obtaining patent protection for the invention.

 - A design patent is provided for protecting the look of a particular

 object.
 It is concerned with the ornamental aspect of the object and

 - A utility patent is the most common type of patent obtained.
 The utility patent is concerned with how an invention functions, and typically is directed to functional improvements over existing inventions.
 A utility patent may cover a product, machine, process or composition of matter.

 Which Type of Utility Application to File?
 (Provisional or Non-Provisional application)

 Provisional patent application:

-- It is common for applicants to file provisional applications if it is anticipated that further work will be conducted on the invention over during the one-year pendency of the provisional application.
+- It is common for applicants to file a provisional application if it is anticipated that further work will be conducted on the invention over the one-year pendency of the provisional application.
 This one-year period may be helpful to determine if there is a viable market for the idea or if the invention merits the more substantial costs involved for the preparation and filing of a non-provisional application.
 If the provisional application is allowed to lapse without the subsequent filing of a non-provisional application, the provisional application will remain confidential at the USPTO.

 - A provisional application cannot be filed for a design patent.

 - While the provisional application is informal, it is important to note that there must be sufficient information provided in the provisional application to describe to the person skilled in the art or individual that is versed in the technology of the application how to make the invention.